Gordon Setter vs Great Dane: Complete Comparison (2026)

 Health and Lifespan Comparison

 Gordon Setter has a typical lifespan of 12-13 years, while Great Dane lives approximately 7-10 years.
 Health profiles differ significantly between these dogs.
-Gordon Setter is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Gordon Setter is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
 Great Dane faces its own health challenges including Life-Threatening Conditions, Orthopedic Issues, Other Concerns.
 Gordon Setter has 2 documented predispositions compared to 3 for Great Dane, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health